igolovic/session-time/README.md

 SessionTimeViewer

 SessionTimeViewer application opens and parses XML file that contains data records written by the SessionTimeMonitor.
 It displays list of sessions with their start and end datetime along with the locked/unlocked periods within a single session.
 SessionTimeViewer is implemented as a WPF application.

-SessionTimeCommon

-Contains shared functionality used from SessionTimeMonitor and SessionTimeViewer.

 BACKGROUND